<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1428396443888464&amp;ev=PageView&amp;noscript=1">

 • Fuel Capacity: 3.4 gallons

-• Price: $6,149 (non-ABS model)
+• Price: $6,199

 Don't be fooled by its name: The "rally-inspired" CRF300 is still just a 300L at heart, which means its DNA is pure dual sport.

-With stronger brakes, better wind protection, and extra fuel capacity, the Rally is a worthwhile upgrade over the standard 300L, and still comes in at a wallet-friendly price fresh off the showroom floor.
+With stronger brakes, better wind protection, and extra fuel capacity, the Rally is a worthwhile upgrade over the standard 300L and still comes in at a wallet-friendly price fresh off the showroom floor.

 We tested the 300L Rally alongside our long-term WR250R, and there's definitely something to be said for that extra 50cc of displacement on offer from the Honda engine.

 honda-crf-300l-rally-dual-sport-bike-hill-climb"The CRF300L Rally is a bit soft, but still more than happy pulling trail duty."
-Photo Credit: Honda
+Photo credit: Honda

 Really the only place we'd knock the Rally is suspension, and although it includes a commendable 10+ inches of travel, it tends to work through the stroke pretty quickly, lending the bike a particularly "squishy" feel out on the trails.